BlackwoodAR/lab04/README.md

 }
 ```
 ## Is the `increase` method in the previous question a mutator?
 If so, how could you demonstrate this?
+No, it Would have to have the word "set" in the header

 ## Complete the following method, whose purpose is to subtract the value of its parameter from a field named `price`.
 Add your new method to the `lab04-ticket-machine`.
 ```